CIS registration and verification service

 Get it wrong and it breaks your cashflow and your returns, and it is one of the first things flagged in an inspection.
 It does not apply when you supply an end user or a customer who is not VAT registered.

-We set up your VAT and your software so the reverse charge is applied correctly on every invoice, and your returns reflect it properly.
+Your CIS accountant sets up your VAT and your software so the reverse charge is applied correctly on every invoice, and your returns reflect it properly.
 We also tell you when registering for VAT actually works in your favour.

 As a sole trader, CIS is straightforward.
 Your deductions are reclaimed through Self Assessment, and you pay Income Tax and National Insurance on your profit.